J-C-S-V/ruby-enumerable/README.md

 ### Key Features <a name="key-features"></a>

-- **[Morse Decoding]** This allows the user to convert any Morse code to actual letters, it can convert the letters individually, by words or sentences
+- **[Enumerable]** This allows the user to perform different test cases for an array of numbers given.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>